DMTF/Redfish-Interface-Emulator/README.md

 * The API-file is placed in the directory ./api\_emulator/Redfish
 * If the resource in the Service Root, the the emulator.py file needs to be edited.
 	* If the dynamic resource replaces a static resource, then replace the line which loads the static mockup with the line to add to dynamic resource API.

-To automate step #1 and #2, above, a code generator exists in the ./codegen directory.

-Finally, the appendix lists the dynamic resources that are currently implemented.

 ### Auto-generate the API file
 To generate a API file, execute the following command